Record audio with JavaScript

 });

-Once accepted, you can create the code to read the audio stream:
+Once the user accepts, you can set up the audio stream:

 JavaScript